ida-arbeitszeit/workers-control-deployment/README.rst

 - **MAIL_USE_TLS**: Enable TLS encryption (default: true)
 - **MAIL_USE_SSL**: Enable SSL encryption (default: false)

 If no mail server is configured, email functionality will be disabled.
-The mail configuration is generated dynamically at runtime, eliminating the need for static configuration files.
+The mail configuration is generated dynamically at runtime from environment variables.

-**Alternative File-Based Configuration:**
+**Alternative File-Based Mail Configuration:**

 If you prefer to use a file-based configuration, you can create a ``mailconfig.json`` file and mount it into the container.
 See ``mailconfig.json.example`` for the required format.
+The application will automatically detect and use this file if present, taking precedence over environment variables.

 **Docker Image Building**